-Four # 10 screws (wood or machine screws, depending on mounting surface) with washers, are required to mount the charger.
+Four #8 or #10 screws (self taping sheet metal or machine screws, depending on mounting surface) with washers, are required to mount the charger.

 IMPORTANT: Although the charger is constructed of materials and in a manner which makes it highly resistive to the corrosive effects of moisture in the environment, the charger is not waterproof.
-Do not mount the charger where there is a possibility of water entering the unit.
+Do not mount the charger where there is a possibility of water dripping or spraying onto the unit.
 Evidence of water entry into the charger will void the warranty.

-D) d.c.
-Output Wiring
+D) DC Output Wiring